haeyin/LiveProject/README.md

 ### Add PhotoId property to CastMember class

-My mission was to add the property ‘PhotoId’ to CastMember class to show the cast member’s photos and get it to function properly.
+Another back end story I was assigned was to add the property ‘PhotoId’ to CastMember class to show the cast member’s photos and get it to function properly.
 The first thing to do was to add the property to the ‘CastMember’ class and table in the database.

 **Model: CastMember.cs**